Skip to main content

 • how the refusal of a viewing or a tenancy made you feel

-Remember to upload evidence of the costs or the adjudicator will not be able to consider this.
+Remember to upload evidence of the costs.

 What happens next